Updated for 2017!

 But I will guarantee you, they weren’t my kids.

-My pre-teen children know they have a choice in what they spend their money on, hopefully keeping an eye on the future Disney trip dates, and I’m always subtly hinting for them to save, save, save their money.
+My teenage children know they have a choice in what they spend their money on, hopefully keeping an eye on the future Disney trip dates, and I’m always subtly hinting for them to save, save, save their money.

 Everything, and I mean eve- ry-thing, looks good in those Disney gift shops.